 The Starry Night that is world-renowned was painted in 1889.
-But the year before, van Gogh created his original Starry Night, sometimes known as Starry Night Over The Rhone.
-After his arrival in Arles, France in 1888, van Gogh became a bit obsessed with capturing the lights of the night sky.
-He dabbled in its depiction with Cafe Terrace on the Place du Forum, before daring to make his first Starry Night draft with the view of the Rhone River.
+But the year before, Van Gogh created his original Starry Night, sometimes known as Starry Night Over The Rhone.
+After his arrival in Arles, France, in 1888, Van Gogh became a bit obsessed with capturing the lights of the night sky.
+He dabbled in its depiction with Café Terrace on the Place du Forum, before daring to make his first Starry Night draft with the view of the Rhone River.

 6. Van Gogh considered The Starry Night a “failure.”

-Surveying the works that would become known as his Saint-Paul Asylum, Saint-Remy series, he wrote to Theo, "All in all the only things I consider a little good in it are the Wheatfield, the Mountain, the Orchard, the Olive trees with the blue hills and the Portrait and the Entrance to the quarry, and the rest says nothing to me."
+Surveying the works that would become known as his Saint-Paul Asylum, Saint-Remy series, the artist wrote to Theo, “All in all the only things I consider a little good in it are the Wheatfield, the Mountain, the Orchard, the Olive trees with the blue hills and the Portrait and the Entrance to the quarry, and the rest says nothing to me.”

 8. Van Gogh sold only one or two paintings in his life—and neither was The Starry Night.